Atlantic Sturgeon Kayak Tour

 Come enjoy a totally unique experience!

 Join us for a flatwater kayaking trip on the James River, during the Atlantic Sturgeon spawning season!
-Open to paddlers of all experience levels, our knowledgeable instructors will guide your trip from Rockett’s Landing to Falling Creek where sturgeon have been frequently spotted jumping out of the water.
+Open to paddlers of all experience levels, our knowledgeable instructors will guide your trip at Osborne Landing where sturgeon have been frequently spotted jumping out of the water.
 A treat for any nature enthusiast, outdoors lover, or those looking for a relaxing float with bits of excitement – this tour has a bit of something for everyone!

-Atlantic Sturgeon, which have been around for tens of millions of years, return to their place of origin to reproduce.
+Atlantic Sturgeon (Acipenser oxyrinchus oxyrinchus) which have been around for tens of millions of years, return to their place of origin to reproduce.
+They are anadromous, which means that they migrate to freshwater rivers to spawn before returning back to the ocean.
 Averaging 9 feet long and 180-250 pounds, sturgeon can be found from southern Canada to Florida.

 Information about the Atlantic Sturgeon was gained with permission from the James River Association.